Ricardicus/raspsite/etc/transfer/README.txt

 [file name]: The name of the file you want to send (argument will be passed to ’fopen’)
 [received file name]: What the name shall be on the server.
 It will be placed under the directory ”downloads” on the server.
 If a file with the same name exists it will be overwritten.

-If the server is responding than you can transfer files with this one! :)
+If the server is responding then you can transfer files with this one! :)